InstantWebP2P/AppLAN/README.md

 # AppLAN
-Application Centric Networking for LAN - Link Applications in One Flat Network over VXLAN-WAN.
+Application Centric Networking for LAN - Segmenting Applications in One Flat Network over VXLAN-WAN.